 Where it all began…

-It all started in 1849 when a small group of Nottingham businessmen, led by local Quaker Samuel Fox, set up the Nottingham Building Society.
+It all started in 1849 when a small group of Nottingham businessmen, led by local Quaker Samuel Fox, set up Nottingham Building Society.
 Our first ever branch opened on George Street, Nottingham.
 It used to open between 6pm and 9pm on the first Tuesday of each month.
 The vision of our founder was to help people own their own home, as well as offer them a safe and secure place for their savings.
 Find out more about Samuel Fox below.

 Our founder – Samuel Fox